open-sauced/100-days-of-oss-template/README.md

 #### Getting Started

+There are a couple of ways to use this template.
+You can create a new repository using this template or fork this repository.
+We will walk you through them both.

+> ⚠️ Before getting started, always ensure you **work on your changes in your forked repository** and _not directly_ in this repository.

 ### Creating a New Repository Using This Template

 1. Click the green "Use this template" button on the top of this repository.